Use this map to find all places mentioned in the article below.

 Today a sleepy little town near the Slovakian border, Sárospatak was a thriving city under the dominion of the Rákóczi dynasty in the 16-17th centuries.
-It was dubbed the “Athens by the Bodrog River“ thanks to the renowned prep school — Sárospatak Reformed College — founded here in 1531 (it's still among the best in Hungary).
+It was dubbed the “Athens by the Bodrog River“ thanks to the renowned prep school — Sárospatak Reformed College — founded here in 1531 (it's still among the top in Hungary).
 The school has a lavish library and they provide short English-language tours for foreign visitors between 9 a.m. to 4 p.m. every day (until noon on Sundays).

 Sárospatak's medieval castle — showing Gothic, Renaissance, and Romantic elements — is a piece of architectural history.
-The permanent exhibit of the Rákóczi Museum, inside the castle, is heavy on Hungarian history so it may not be for everyone.
+The permanent exhibit of the Rákóczi Museum, inside the castle, is heavy on Hungarian history so may not be for everyone.